 Written by Kevin Heaton, Insight Software Solutions, Inc.

-Run the macro by pressing Win+Alt+B. A message is spoken and a dialog displayed if a banned program is running.
+Run the macro by pressing Win+Alt+H. A message is spoken and a dialog displayed if the hosts file that Windows is currently using does not match the saved copy of the hosts file.
 You may want to change this to a scheduled macro.
 If you do, you would want to either mute the spoken messages or remove the ‘done’ message that is spoken when the macro ends.

 Another feature of this macro is the ability to tell the user what is going on using several sound files.
 By modifying the macro you can choose one of three voices to use for the spoken messages.

 This macro will offer to restore the HOSTS file from the saved copy.
 It will not fix the registry entry pointing to the HOSTS file if it has been altered.
 It only warns you if a change has been made.

 This macro is intended to supplement, not replace, other protection software such as anti-virus and spyware detection and removal programs.
 Use of this macro may provide an early warning of malware.